Take advantage of the many wellness and health programs available at UCSB.

 Mindfulness is paying attention on purpose, in the present moment, and without judgement, to the unfolding of experience moment to moment.
 Mindfulness practice is an evidence-based program used to enhance wellness by teaching individuals how to engage and sustain their nonjudgmental awareness and attention in daily life.

 This mindfulness program is designed to promote staff and faculty wellness on campus.
 Mindful UCSB was created through the Gaucho U Certificate Program by Cohort B in 2016 by staff, for staff.
 They are collaborating with the Department of Psychological & Brain Sciences and the Health & Wellness Program to offer mindfulness training and courses for faculty and staff.

 Wellness Programs by Health Plans

 Explore the wellness programs offered by your health plans.
 You'll find information and resources on the plan websites.

-Wellvolution® is an easy, social and fun approach to wellness.
+Anthem has easy, fun approaches to wellness.
 It offers you and your family online tools and programs to help you get and stay healthy.